Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-1/Phase-1-CoreSetUp-DETAILS.md

-# Phase 1 install details
+# Phase 1 - Install Details

 These notes and screenshots are mainly for my own reference.
 They show how I installed Proxmox VE on the server and got the web UI address.